 What is a linked list?

-In C++, we can create a linked list by defining a node class and a linked list class.
-The node class will represent a single node in the List and contain a data field and a pointer to the next node.
-The linked list class will contain a head pointer to the first node in the List and various methods for inserting, deleting, and traversing the nodes in the List.
+In C++, we have the capability to establish a linked list through the creation of a node class and a linked list class.
+The node class is responsible for defining an individual node within the List, encompassing a data attribute and a reference to the subsequent node.
+On the other hand, the linked list class will feature a head pointer pointing to the initial node in the List, along with multiple functions for adding, removing, and navigating through the nodes within the List.

 Here is an example of a node class in C++: